codenjoyme/apofig-blog/wish-list.md

 Features:
 [x] Create controller that get all markdown pages from a folder [x] Load markdown pages from git
-[ ] Move git repo url configuration into application.yml file [ ] Add possibility to parsing my own tags in markdown into functional blocks - plugins [ ] Adding tags plugin
+[х] Move git repo url configuration into application.yml file [x] Adding settings in yaml to every page
+[ ] Add possibility to parsing my own tags in markdown into functional blocks - plugins [ ] Adding tags plugin
 [ ] Parsing name of post from markdown file